 With great value comes great responsibility

-Indonesia is one of the top 10 megadiverse countries — a designation reflecting its high total number of species and significant percentage of endemic species — but due to its geographic setting and status as a major trading nation, Indonesia is also a large source, destination, and transit point for smuggling and laundering of wildlife from Africa to East Asia.
+Indonesia is one of the top 10 megadiverse countries — a designation reflecting its high total number of species and significant percentage of endemic species.
+Indonesia is also a large source, destination, and transit point for smuggling and laundering of wildlife from Africa to East Asia.

 In fact, Indonesia has become the largest supplier of wildlife products in Asia, both legal and illegal.